 GAPS Hugely Improved My Acne…

 GAPS has made a very noticeable difference in my acne.
-I don’t know how you would classify my pre-GAPS acne, but it would probably be somewhere between moderately severe and severe.
+Before GAPS, I would probably classify my acne as moderately severe.
 I was horribly embarrassed about my skin and tried to avoid social interactions whenever possible.
 Thanks to GAPS, however, my skin has improved immensely.
 Now I’d say that I probably only have minor acne.
 I still get blemishes around my mouth and chin, but it is nowhere near the levels that I used to suffer with.

 I think that GAPS was able to greatly improve my acne because much of it was gut-related.
 If you are a “GAPS person,” your digestive system is damaged in such a way that you can’t digest complex carbohydrates like grains and starches.
 If you continue to eat these foods, they will create toxins in your digestive system that your body then needs to deal with.
 This “dealing with” can take many forms; in my case, my body seems to prefer to detoxify these toxins through my skin.
 When I went on GAPS, I greatly reduced the amount of toxins that my gut was generating so my body no longer had to dump so many toxins out through my skin.